Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Royshu couldn’t help himself.
 "See, this is why we’re different people.
 Sex among *my* kind is dangerous.
 That’s why we don’t do it casually."

-"Yeah, but...fuckin’ *paperwork?* Really?"
+"Yeah, but... fuckin’ *paperwork?* Really?"

-There was a certain...disdain in his tone that Royshu didn’t like.
+There was a certain... disdain in his tone that Royshu didn’t like.
 Fuck that nonsense.

 He turned to face them directly. "...Okay.
 Let me share with you something we don’t like talking about.
 We’re never going to speak about it again, understand?"